New Student Orientation

 How do I find the right academic program for me?

-At orientation, you'll have the opportunity to meet with an academic advisor and declare your major.
-Prepare for your advising session ahead of time by taking the SuperStrong interest assessment and find educational and career pathways that fit your unique interests.
+Students are encouraged to take the SuperStrong interest assessment and find educational and career pathways that fit their unique interests.
 For each pathway, we link your interests to careers, salaries, job outlooks and identify the skills and education level you'll need to meet your goals.
+After you complete your SuperStrong assessment, we encourage you to schedule an appointment with your academic advisor and declare your major.

 Take this 10-minute survey to begin planning the next steps of your journey.
 This assessment tool will help you explore your academic path by aligning your strengths and interests with CCD's programs of study, allowing you to personalize your studies and choose a major that truly matches your interests.